 The sample’s unique cryptographic hash generated using the MD5 message-digest algorithm.

-Every WildFire cloud (global or regional) to which a sample was submitted for analysis.
+Every WildFire public cloud to which a sample was submitted for analysis.
 The sample details list all of the WildFire clouds to which firewalls submitted the sample (different firewalls can submit the same sample to different WildFire clouds).

 To find samples that have been submitted to only a single WildFire cloud (and no other WildFire clouds), set up a search for a WildFire cloud.
 Then, add search conditions excluding samples submitted to the other WildFire clouds from the search results.
 For example, to search for samples that users submitted to the WildFire global cloud only, search with the condition